Mysterious Billy Smith

 He was posthumously inducted into the International Boxing Hall of Fame in the class of 2009.

-1871 Biography
+Early life

 William Amos Smith was born in Little River, Digby, Nova Scotia, Canada, on May 15, 1871, to Robert James Smith (1831-1895) and Adelia Dakin (1838-1902).
 William was the sixth and last child born to this family.
 His father was a fisherman who was born in the USA.
 William had three older brothers (Nelson Wentworth Smith, St Clair Smith and Thomas Dakin Smith) and two sisters (Elizabeth and Adelaide Smith).

 William was first documented at age 10 on the 1881 Canadian census in Lepreau, New Brunswick, Canada, with his entire family.
 He was listed by his middle name (Amos) and as being born in Nova Scotia.